rtidgreenberg/comms_manager/README.md

 ## V8
 - Add support for Command Message filtering based on destination.parentID GUID
-- Pulled in "latest" `ccs_qos` file
+- Pulled in "latest" `C2_qos` file
-- Updated `ccs_qos` to propagate Type objects (This is only between the CCS Router and the CCS apps)
+- Updated `C2_qos` to propagate Type objects (This is only between the C2 Router and the C2 apps)
-- Updated `ccs_qos` TTL to 2 (This is only between the CCS Router and the CCS apps)
+- Updated `C2_qos` TTL to 2 (This is only between the C2 Router and the C2 apps)
-- Updated `ccs_qos` to ASYNC type discovery publishing for large types
+- Updated `C2_qos` to ASYNC type discovery publishing for large types
 - Added instance resource management to `topic_assign_qos`

 ## V7
 - Rollback:
-	- Update discovery `initial_peers` for platform and ccs to only use loopback and shmem same as ccs
+	- Update discovery `initial_peers` for platform and C2 to only use loopback and shmem same as C2
 	- Set message_size_max to 1450.
 By making max message size < MTU it shifts fragmentation
 	off of the IP stack and onto the DDS side.
 	Will increase cpu usage but circumvents dropped IP fragment issues.
 	- Increased `receive_pool`: `buffer_size` to 65k so you could still receive large samples from other Participants.

 ## V6
-- Update discovery `initial_peers` for platform and ccs to only use loopback and shmem same as ccs
+- Update discovery `initial_peers` for platform and C2 to only use loopback and shmem same as C2
 - Optimized participant discovery for comms_qos (smaller messages)
 - Added register all comms types as a fallback for type propagation
 - Increased participant_liveliness_assert_period to 120 secs (This could be lengthened further)